How to Write an Ice Cream Shop Business Plan [10-Step Template]

 A la mode, in the US, means a dessert that is topped with ice cream, but the phrase is a French idiom that roughly translates to “fashionable.”
 Ice cream is one of life’s luxuries – only in recent history have we been able to maintain the freezing temperatures required to make and distribute ice cream.
 Aren't we lucky to get to live in this time of ice cream ubiquity?

-Whether you're a Ben & Jerry's devotee or you've gotten familiar with the churning of a countertop ice cream maker, venturing into the world of ice cream is an exciting and delicious endeavor.
+Whether you're a Ben & Jerry's devotee or you've gotten familiar with the churning of a countertop ice cream maker, venturing into the ice cream industry is an exciting and delicious endeavor for entrepreneurs.

 There are a variety of models of ice cream shops that find success – traditional ice cream parlors that revive a nostalgic aesthetic, more contemporary ice cream “laboratories” that experiment with flavors, toppings, and methods, gelato shops that serve up extra-rich, punchy flavors found in Italy, and shops that focus on Thai rolled ice cream, or any other specialty.

-Even if an ice cream shop seems like a relatively low-risk venture – who doesn’t love ice cream? – it's crucial to build a business plan so that your shop can get started without setbacks and operate smoothly.
+Even if an ice cream shop seems like a relatively low-risk venture – who doesn’t love high-quality ice cream? – it's crucial to build a roadmap so that your shop can get started without setbacks and operate smoothly.

 There is simultaneously more and less competition in the ice cream market than one might expect.
 It seems easy to find an ice cream-focused fast food chain or parlor franchise like Dairy Queen, but those shops don’t dominate the market share.

 Some customers are seeking an experience from another decade, whether they were there for it in the original or not.
-Ice cream parlors are one of those market niches where clinging to the past works – some of the busiest ice cream shops don’t have experimental flavors or nitrogen, they have charm and consistency.
+Ice cream parlors are one of those market niches where clinging to the past works (take Graeter’s Ice Cream for example) – some of the busiest shops don’t have experimental ice cream flavors or nitrogen, they have charm and consistency.

 Other customers want a specialized experience and are always seeking the next new trend.
 Ice cream shops that rely too heavily on a fad like liquid-nitrogen shakes often don’t have longevity.